acaulkin/RecentPosts/README.md

 Given the time limits, please start with collecting all of the articles before saving them into the data store.
 Please draw a diagram of the structure and fields used in the data store.

+# Time Taken
+It took me about 2 hours and 40 minutes to complete the coding, and an extra 20 minutes to write this documentation.

 # How I Did It
 I did it in a unique way that I feel encapsulates some of the stuff I know how to do with Python in a time-crunch situation.